VanTaS15/RotationLedger/README.md

 character.
 The thresholds live as named constants in `detect.py` (`GENERIC_MIN_LEN`, `GENERIC_MIN_ENTROPY`) so a reader can reproduce any generic finding by hand.

+This rule is a heuristic, and heuristics are wrong in both directions:

+- False negatives.
+A genuinely secret value that happens to be short or low-entropy will not trip the gate.
+A 16-character password made of dictionary words can sit below 3.5 bits per character and be missed.
+- False positives.
+A long, mixed, high-entropy string that is assigned to a secret-like name but is not actually a credential (a hash, a UUID list, a base64 blob of test data) will be flagged.
+The rule cannot tell a real API key from a random-looking constant; it only measures shape.

+Entropy is a proxy for randomness, not a proof of secrecy.
+Treat generic